Right Arrow

 Strategic deployment best practices

-Successful video analytics deployments require careful planning that addresses both technical and organizational considerations.
+Successful Video AI deployments require careful planning that addresses both technical and organizational considerations.
 Key implementation strategies include:

 1. Network architecture design: Maintain operational technology security while facilitating data flows